ronospace/cyclesync-period-tracker/PRIVACY_POLICY.md

 ## Children's Privacy

-CycleSync is not intended for users under 13 years of age.
+FlowSense is not intended for users under 13 years of age.
 We do not knowingly collect personal information from children under 13.

 ## International Users

-By using CycleSync, users outside the United States consent to the transfer of their information to the United States.
+By using FlowSense, users outside the United States consent to the transfer of their information to the United States.

 ## Changes to This Policy